chrokh/toow-old/chapters/classes.md

 |--------------------|     |--------------------|
 ```

-A general example on the left and a specific example on the right.
+The syntax is depicted on the left and an example of a class called `Cat` without any members is on the right.

 %## Examples